leonardonelson91/crud-replatforming/README.md

 ## Phase 3: Adding JPA and database persistence
 The legacy app was using an in-memory persistence approach.
 We are adding Spring JPA and Hibernate to persist data into a MySQL database instance.

+## Phase 4: Introducing Actuators
+At this point, the app is already running with springboot and persisting data with JPA.
+Now we add spring boot's actuators, to have some application metrics like health, environment and others.